fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

         * AWS KMS never provides option to export key material
         * CAn reimport the key material however the key material must be the same
         * AWS kms update-alias - to update the alias

+* Best Practices Tips
+    * Segment Keys based upon business unit, data classification, environment, etc
+    * Create Keys within the account where the data exists if possible
+    * Rotate the keys
+    * Key Polcies
+        * IAM Polcies are Not sufficient to allow access to a CMK
+        * Edit the default CMK policy to align with your organization's best parctices for least privilege
+    * CMK - Least Privilege
+        * Separate keys per business unit and data classification
+        * Separate CMK admins from users
+        * Limit KMS actions within IAM policies (No kms:*)
+        * Cross Account Delegation
+            * Account Root Principal -> Allows target account to further delegate permissions
+            * Explicit management of principals within key policy

 #### KMS Key Rotation Options